BrentGrammer/Pic_Searcher_App/README.md

 - Remove remaining debugging code

+- update var keywords in js code to be let or const (to avoid potential hoisting problems)

 ## Completed Tasks:

+- Gallery page menu items now incorporate flexbox and are responsive.
+- User can now select delete pic checkbox easier by clicking anywhere in the image in EDIT LIBRARY MODE.
+- Added Select All checkbox for deleting pics on Edit Library button click.
+- User can now update descriptions/captions dynamically (AJAX/JQuery used on popup modal)
 - User can now select images to delete with checkboxes.
 - Fixed bug - delete checkbox position in top right of img now stays constant in all screen sizes.
 - Username/Password Incorrect(login.php and index.php) and Username Taken(registration.php) errors now display if the user submits invalid login or registration data.